First cabinet of Alexis Tsipras: Resignations

 Yanis Varoufakis, the Minister of Finance, resigned on 6 July 2015, following the 'No' vote in the Greek bailout referendum.
-In a blog post on his website, Varoufakis wrote: "Soon after the announcement of the referendum results, I was made aware of a certain preference by some Eurogroup participants, and assorted ‘partners’, for my... ‘absence’ from its meetings; an idea that the prime minister judged to be potentially helpful to him in reaching an agreement.
+In a blog post on his website, Varoufakis wrote: "Soon after the announcement of the referendum results, I was made aware of a certain preference by some Eurogroup participants, and assorted 'partners', for my... 'absence' from its meetings; an idea that the prime minister judged to be potentially helpful to him in reaching an agreement.
 For this reason I am leaving the Ministry of Finance today."
 Varoufakis was succeeded as Minister of Finance by Euclid Tsakalotos.
 Tsakalotos in turn left his role as Alternate Minister of International Economic Affairs, leaving the position vacant.

 Nikolaos Chountis, the Alternate Minister of European Affairs, resigned on 13 July 2015, three days before the debate on the first round of measures in the tenth austerity package began in the Hellenic Parliament.
 He also resigned from his parliamentary seat.
 Chountis subsequently took up the post of Member of the European Parliament for Greece, following Manolis Glezos's resignation.
 Chountis was replaced as Alternate Minister of European Affairs by Sia Anagnostopoulou, as part of the 17 July cabinet reshuffle.

 Nadia Valavani, the Alternate Minister of Finance, resigned on 15 July 2015, the day before the vote on the first round of measures in the tenth austerity package were debated in the Hellenic Parliament.
 Valavani was succeeded in her role by Tryfon Alexiadis on 17 July, as part of the cabinet reshuffle.

 17 July 2015 cabinet reshuffle

 Following a number of cabinet members voting against the government on the first set of measures in the tenth austerity package on 16 July 2015, Alexis Tsipras reshuffled his cabinet.
-The reshuffle took place on 17 July, and the new ministers were swon in on 18 July.
+The reshuffle took place on 17 July, and the new ministers were sworn in on 18 July.
 The most notable move was to remove Panagiotis Lafazanis from his ministerial role.

 Cabinet members that were removed from cabinet: